vasujain275/rudra/README.md

 - *Remove ciscoPacketTracker from system pkgs in configuration.nix*

+- *Change to amd modules from nvidia one in configuration.nix*

+- *Remove asusd services from configuration.nix if not using a asus laptop*

 Run this to enable flakes and install the flake replacing hostname with whatever you put as the hostname: